Registration Renewal in Washington DC

 You can renew your Washington, D.C. vehicle registration online or by mail.
 You cannot renew in person.

-Before you renew, you must have your vehicle emissions and safety features inspected.
+Before you renew, you must have a current vehicle inspection sticker—based on your vehicle, this may include safety, emissions, or both.
 See “D.C.
-Vehicle Emissions & Safety Inspections” below.
+Vehicle Inspections" below.

 NOTE: If your name or address has changed, you'll need to update your information with the D.C.
 DMV before you can renew.
 For more information, please see our Washington, D.C.
 Changing Your Address and Changing Your Name pages.